Neon in ultrashort and intense x rays from free electron lasers: Path analysis

-Forth, the most drastic simplification of the problem is to disregard the types of transitions occurring and to consider only the length of the paths leading to a terminal configuration and sum over all path probabilities with this length.
-From~\tref{tab:strlen}, we realize that this simplification leads to only one, two, or three path lengths that make a substantial contribution to the probability of a terminal configuration.
-The minimum path length to reach a specific charge state is, thereby, given by the number of electrons that need to be removed.
+Forth, the most drastic simplification of the problem is to disregard the types of transitions occurring and to consider only the length of the strings of the paths leading to a terminal configuration and sum all probabilities of strings with this length.
+From~\tref{tab:strlen}, we realize that this simplification leads to only one, two, or three string lengths that make a substantial contribution to the probability of a terminal configuration.
+The minimum string length to reach a specific charge state is, thereby, given by the number of electrons that need to be removed.
 It turns out, \tref{tab:strlen}, that this already leads to the paths which make the most important contribution.
 Electrons are removed by ``A'', ``C'', ``D'', ``V''~transitions whereas ``R''~transitions leave the electron number unchanged.
-Thus paths longer than the minimum length contain ``R''~transitions which are slow compared with ``A''~transitions and, at high \xray~intensity, with ``C'', ``D'', ``V''~transitions [\fref{fig:sch_Auger_widths}].
-The maximum path length specified in~\tref{tab:strlen} is somewhat shorter than it could be because we neglected radiative transitions if a competing Auger decay is present.
+Thus strings longer than the minimum length contain ``R''~transitions which are slow compared with ``A''~transitions and, at high \xray~intensity, with ``C'', ``D'', ``V''~transitions [\fref{fig:sch_Auger_widths}].
+The maximum string length specified in~\tref{tab:strlen} is somewhat shorter than it could be because we neglected radiative transitions if a competing Auger decay is present.